rayklauck/efficient_knn_approximation/README.md

 *find* is guarantied to take at least O(n), becauso it is nesaccery to compute the distance to every data point.
 This has the downsite that calling *find* many times will be costly.
 The goal is therefore to reduce the cost of *find*.

 #### Algorithm Idea
 One could choose a tree datastructure for higher dimensions.
 It would divide space into smaller and smaller regions.
-With some luck, the knn are within a small region and most of the data points can be disregarded.
+With some luck, the k closest data points are within a small region and most of the data points can be disregarded.
 That could bring *find* down to O(1), but there is a problem with edge cases: Assume all datapoints lie on a almost perfect circle around the target point.
 No tree structure could possibly calculate the nearest neighbors without regarding O(n) data points.

 Things change if we want to find a **approximation algorithm**.
 After all, a close enougth approximation may be good enought for most knn applications.
 We want to ensure that every chosen "nearest neighbor" is at most **$\epsilon$-times** as far from the target as the closest not taken point.